snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Merged the total rides page to a new page as "Reports" page with the start and end date as a filter to search for the ride history of the driver.

 Working on the developing the maps for the rider page and responsive UI for the rest of the pages of the application.
 We are in middle of progress.

+Worked on responsive UI for the Home page as well as both rider & driver registration pages and  including login page.